Finding Investment Property

 How to go about finding investment property?

 There are a number of ways landlords can go about finding investment property to sink their hard earned cash into.
 Success in all cases relies on careful searching and on being patient and diligent and sticking by my 3 pillars of buy-to-let.
 Before committing to direct property investment which is a long-term commitment you should consider alternative property investments which might be more suitable to your personal investment style and goals.
-Landlords should also understand the investment risks!
+Landlords should also understand the risks of buy-to-let investment!

 Getting estate agents to help you find property